 Kickboxing is a Japanese hybrid martial art basically comprising of elements of punching and kicking.
 It was developed by adapting fighting techniques from Karate, Western boxing, and Muay Thai.
 It originated in 1960s in Japan and gained practitioners in America during the next ten years.
 American karate practitioners became frustrated with strict controls on martial arts competitions that didn't allow full contact kicks and punches.
 Many questions were raised when the sport began about the high risk of injury.
 As a result, safety rules were improved and protective clothing was added.
 As this is a relatively new sport there are no long-term traditions.
 The sport has undergone changes and been refined during the last two decades.

-Answer: Yes you can still join, during the lessons we have a limited supply of boxing gloves and shin guards.
-It could be that you are not able to borrow it if there are too many participants without training gear.
-If you train regularly we strongly recommend buying your own equipment.
-More info on equipment (PDF)
+A: Yes, you can still join!
+We have a limited amount of gloves and shin guards available for newcomers.
+However, if you train regularly, we strongly recommend buying your own equipment.
+More info on equipment here

 |Weight in kg||Recommended oz.|